|Quick Facts: Insurance Underwriters|

 Insurance underwriters evaluate insurance applications and decide whether to provide insurance, and under what terms.

 Insurance underwriters work indoors in offices.
 Most work full time.

-Employers prefer to hire candidates who have a bachelor’s degree.
+Insurance underwriters typically need a bachelor’s degree to enter the occupation.
 However, insurance-related work experience and strong computer skills may be enough for some positions.
 Certification is generally necessary for advancement to senior underwriter and underwriter manager positions.

 Employment of insurance underwriters is projected to decline 2 percent from 2020 to 2030.

 Despite declining employment, about 8,300 openings for insurance underwriters are projected each year, on average, over the decade.
 All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for insurance underwriters.

 Compare the job duties, education, job growth, and pay of insurance underwriters with similar occupations.